Bell pepper is a famous chili pepper with a strong peppery flavor but without heat. It’s widely used for culinary purposes across the world.

 Different types of bell pepper

 There are multiple colors of bell pepper available in the market now.
-Generally, green, yellow, orange, red peppers are grown and harvested in their respective phases.
+Generally, green, yellow, orange, and red peppers are grown and harvested in their respective phases.

 Are bell peppers hot?